Technology

 The higher a tissue’s tension or stiffness, the faster a tissue recovers its shape, meaning the lower the value.

-Ratio of Relaxation and Deformation time [arb] characterizes creep, the gradual elongation of tissue over time when placed under constant tensile stress.
+Ratio of Relaxation and Deformation time [relative unit] characterizes creep, the gradual elongation of tissue over time when placed under constant tensile stress.

 The higher a tissue’s tension, structural integrity, or stiffness, the higher its resistance to creep, meaning the lower the value.